ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 *Identify how topics have shifted over time.*

 This problem may be solved in three distinct ways.
 The first approach processes the database to find out year-wise occurrence of two topics.
 It generates a list of years and the number of times *both* topics has occurred in a single publication in that year.
-For example, this [result](https://github.com/ketancmaheshwari/SMC18/blob/master/results/obesity_sugar.pdf) shows how the terms "obesity" and "sugar" have trended together in publications over the years.
+For example, the plot shown below shows how the terms "obesity" and "sugar" have trended together in publications over the years.

+![obesity sugar][obesity_sugar]

+[obesity_sugar]: https://raw.githubusercontent.com/ketancmaheshwari/SMC18/master/results/obesity_sugar.png "papers in which obesity and sugar appears together"

 Awk code shown below.

 ```bash
 #!/usr/bin/env awk -f